 Experience some of Broome’s unique culture with Shinju Matsuri, or the Festival of the Pearl, a true Broome institution!
 September traditionally marks the end of the pearl harvest season, when the fortunes of the pearl farmer are told.
 What better time to celebrate?
-Shinju Matsuri runs from August 25 - September 2 2018 with the Sunset Long Table Dinner, beachside sculptures, art awards, music events, Pearl Harvest Yum Cha and more.
+Shinju Matsuri runs from 29th August to 6th September 2020 with the Sunset Long Table Dinner, art awards, music events, and more.

 Take a trip to Broome to enjoy the festival - you can also book packages including hotel accommodation and tickets to the headline events.